 As in any other market in the world, you should always look out for counterfeit products.
 However the good thing about Morocco is that it is easy to see genuine craftsmanship.
 Moroccan goods are evidently handmade from solid materials.
 You can see the unevenness of the hammer blows on the silverware, the deep polish on solid wood and the cuts where metal wire has been inlaid into wood or bone.
 If any of these items were machine made they would look very different.
 Moroccans genaraly are selling craftsmanship made from natural and solid but not precious materials.
 Probably the most precious material you will find Herę will be silver, and with its beaten surface and slight tarnish it is easy enough to recognise.

 We have a family joke that the only country where the souvenirs are made in the same country where you buy them is China, however in Morocco at least you can see almost at a glance what is real.
 Perhaps the most difficult things to see the differences between real and fake are in clothing and carpets.
 This is because fake fabrics are difficult to tell apart, but fake handmade craftsmanship is easy to detect.
-However we found that most carpet vendors will be happy to offer you a cup of tea while they tell you at great length about which of their wares come from which source and what materials, and why some are five times the price of others.
+However we found that most carpet vendors will be happy to offer you a cup of mint tea while they tell you at great length about which of their wares come from which source and what materials, and why some are five times the price of others.
 After twently minutes of such a converstaion, if you still can’ t tell the difference with our own eyes, then at least you can make up your own mind about how much to pay.

 Morocco also has traditionally been a land of trade, and you will find Berber, African and Indian crafts here as well as the more common locally made Moroccan-Islamic patterned wares.
 With these items you may be more likely to buy fake since there are fewer wares to compare, so you won’t have the chance to become an instant expert.
 Always a good idea is to talk to a range of vendors.
 You don’t have to buy after every such conversation, but of course it is nicest to buy from the vendor who charms you both with his stories and his transparent love for his wares, because that adds a layer of interest to the memories you will bring home with your souvenir.